MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/accessibility/accessibility-testing-in-devtools.md

 ### Checking text color contrast in the default state

 In addition to the automatic color-contrast tests in the **Issues** tool, you can also use the **Inspect** tool to check whether individual page elements have enough contrast.
 If contrast information is available, the **Inspect** overlay shows the contrast ratio and a checkbox item.
-A green check mark icon indicates there's enough contrast, and a yellow alert icon indicates not enough contrast.

-For example, the links in the sidebar navigation menu have enough contrast.
-But the green **Dogs** list item in the **Donation status** section doesn't have enough contrast, as shown in the **Inspect** overlay:
+A green check mark icon indicates there's enough contrast, and an orange alert icon indicates not enough contrast.
+For example, the links in the sidebar navigation menu have enough contrast, as indicated by a green check mark icon:

 :::image type="content" source="../media/a11y-testing-enough-contrast.msft.png" alt-text="The links in the sidebar navigation menu have enough contrast, as shown in the Inspect overlay." lightbox="../media/a11y-testing-enough-contrast.msft.png":::

-An element that doesn't have enough contrast is flagged by a warning in the **Inspect** overlay:
+An element that doesn't have enough contrast is flagged by a warning in the **Inspect** overlay.
+For example, the green **Dogs** list item in the **Donation status** section doesn't have enough contrast, as indicated in the **Inspect** overlay.
+The overlay shows an orange circled exclamation mark:

 :::image type="content" source="../media/a11y-testing-not-enough-contrast.msft.png" alt-text="An element that doesn't have enough contrast is flagged by a warning in the Inspect overlay." lightbox="../media/a11y-testing-not-enough-contrast.msft.png":::